digital-asset/docs.daml.com/docs/2.10.0/docs/concepts/ledger-model/upgrade-model-in-depth.rst

 The metadata of two contracts are equivalent if and only if:

-- Their contract IDs are equal;
+- their contract IDs are equal;
-- Their signatories are equal;
+- their signatories are equal;
-- Their stakeholders are equal;
+- their stakeholders are equal;
-- Their keys, after transformation to the maximum version of the two contracts, are equal.
+- their keys, after transformation to the maximum version of the two contracts, are equal;
-- Their maintainers are equal;
+- their maintainers are equal.

 Upon retrieval and after conversion, the metadata of a contract is recomputed using the code of the target template.
 It is a runtime error if the recomputed